🍼Hungry cry detected94%

 The first week with a newborn is overwhelming.
 This India-specific guide covers feeding, sleep, temperature, bathing, and what to monitor — written for Indian family setups.

-IIT AlumniAI Sensing Expert
+IIT ResearchAI Sensing Experts

 Newborn Care India: Complete First-Week Guide for New Parents